Ovarian Cancer

 In the meantime I was due to go back in every 3 weeks to have chemotherapy.
 When my first 3 weeks came up I had my bloods tested at the local surgery on the Monday ready to go to hospital on the Wednesday.
 But the first session I wasn't allowed to go because the platelets in my blood hadn't risen high enough.
 So I was quite disappointed in this because I thought I was a failure, couldn't have my treatment, really wanted just to get through the 7, or the 6 treatments.
 However the next week my blood was up so they took me in the following week.

 Women whose cancer returns after initial treatment also receive chemotherapy.
-In addition to carboplatin and paclitaxel, other drugs that can be tried include liposomal doxorubicin (Caelyx), topotecan, cisplatin and etoposide, some given intravenously, some orally.
+In addition to carboplatin and paclitaxel, other drugs that can be tried include: pegylated liposomal doxorubicin (Caelyx), topotecan (Hycamtin), cisplatin, docetaxel, gemcitabine and etoposide (VP-16, Etopophos, Vepesid), with some given intravenously and some given orally.
 One woman had five courses of four different chemotherapy drugs for her cancer.

 Had five courses of four different chemotherapy drugs because her cancer kept returning.